kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

     participant apiserver as kube-api server
     participant capi as CAPI
     participant mach as Machine Controller
-    participant hook as External updater 1
+    participant hook as External updater
-    participant hook2 as External updater 2
+    participant hook1 as Other external updaters end
-end

 box Workload Cluster
     participant infra as Infrastructure end

-capi->>apiserver: Define Update Plan<br>and new Machine Spec apiserver->>mach: Notify changes mach->>hook: Start update
-hook->>infra: Update components
+capi->>apiserver: Decide Update Strategy capi->>apiserver: Mark Machine as pending, update spec apiserver->>mach: Notify changes mach->>hook: Start update loop For all External Updaters mach->>hook: call UpdateMachine hook->>infra: Update components alt is pending
-loop Until finished
-    mach->>hook: finished?
     hook->>mach: try in X secs
+    Note over hook,mach: Retry loop else is done
+    hook->>mach: Done
   end
-mach->>apiserver: Remove Updater 1 from plan
-mach->>hook2: Start update
+  mach->>hook1: call UpdateMachine
-hook2->>infra: Update components
+  hook1->>infra: Update components
-loop Until finished
-    mach->>hook2: finished?
+  alt is pending
-    hook2->>mach: try in X secs
+    hook1->>mach: try in X secs
+    Note over hook1,mach: Retry loop else is done
+    hook1->>mach: Done
   end
-mach->>apiserver: Remove Updater 2 from plan
+end
-mach->>apiserver: Mark Machine as up to date
+mach->>apiserver: Mark Hooks in Machine as Done mach->>apiserver: Set UpToDate condition to True
 ```

-Once a the Machine update plan is set and the Machine's spec has been updated with the desired changes, the Machine controller takes over.
-This controller is responsible for executing the right updaters in the right order, tracking the progress of those updaters and exposing this progress in the Machine status.
+Once a Machine is marked as pending and `UpToDate` condition is set and the Machine's spec has been updated with the desired changes, the Machine controller takes over.
+This controller is responsible for calling the updaters and tracking the progress of those updaters and exposing this progress in the Machine conditions.

-The Machine controller will follow the order in which the names of the updaters have been defined in the Machine object, executing them one by one, sequentially.
+The Machine controller currently calls registered external updaters sequentially but without a defined order.
+We are explicitly not trying to design a solution for ordering of execution at this stage.
+However, determining a specific ordering mechanism or dependency management between update extensions will need to be addressed in future iterations of this proposal.

 The controller will trigger updaters by hitting another RuntimeHook endpoint (eg. `/UpdateMachine`).
-This endpoint will take the Machine name as input.
 The updater could respond saying "update completed", "update failed" or "update in progress" with an optional "retry after X seconds".
 The CAPI controller will continuously poll the status of the update by hitting the same endpoint until it reaches a terminal state.

 CAPI expects the `/UpdateMachine` endpoint of an updater to be idempotent: for the same Machine with the same spec, the endpoint can be called any number of times (before and after it completes), and the end result should be the same.
 CAPI guarantees that once an `/UpdateMachine` endpoint has been called once, it won't change the Machine spec until the update reaches a terminal state.

-Once the update completes, the Machine controller will remove the name of the updater that has finished from the list of updaters and will start the next one.
+Once all of the updaters are complete, the Machine controller will mark machine as done.
 If the update fails, this will be reflected in the Machine status.

-If all updaters succeed, the controller will mark the Machine as up to date and remove the update plan from the Machine.
+From this point on, the `KCP` or `MachineDeployment` controller will take over and set the `UpToDate` condition to `True`.

 ### Infra Machine Template changes

 As mentioned before, the user experience to update in-place should be the exact same one as for rolling updates.
 This includes the need to rotate the Infra machine template.
 For providers that bundle the kubernetes components in some kind of image, this means that when upgrading kubernetes versions, a new image will be required.

-This might seem counter-intuitive, given the update will be made in-place, so there is no nee for a new image.
-However, not only this ensures the experience is the same as in rolling updates, but it also allows new Machines to be created for that MachineDeployment/CP in case a scale up or fallback to rolling is required.
+This might seem counter-intuitive, given the update will be made in-place, so there is no need for a new image.
+However, not only this ensures the experience is the same as in rolling updates, but it also allows new Machines to be created for that MachineDeployment/CP in case a scale up is required or fallback to rolling update.

 We leave up to the external updater implementers to decide how to deal with these changes.
 Some infra providers might have the ability to swap the image in an existing running machine, in which case they can offer a true in-place update for this field.
 For the ones that can't do this but want to allow changes that require a new image (like kubernetes updates), they should "ignore" the image field when processing the update, leaving the machine in a dirty state.